yawnbo/latexnotes/README.md

-## Personal lecture notes for classes compiled with latexmk -pdf.
+## Personal lecture notes and quizzes done in latex
-### Currently calc3/phys121
+---
+Written using VimTex/nvim with config in dots repo and using custom commands in ./pkgs
+### Currently calc4/linear algebra (don't know if I'll take notes on these or not)